microcks/microcks-testcontainers-java-spring-demo/step-5-write-async-tests.md

 * We also prepared an `OrderInfo` object that will be used as the input of the `placeOrder()` method invocation on `OrderService`.
 * Then, we launched the test on the Microcks side.
 This time, the launch is asynchronous, so we received a `Future` that will give us a `TestResult` later on
   * We wait a bit here to ensure, Microcks got some time to start the test and connect to Kafka broker.
-* We can stimulate our business service by creating an order with `placeOrder()` method.
+* We can invoke our business service by creating an order with `placeOrder()` method.
 We could assert whatever we want on created order as well.
 * Finally, we wait for the future completion to retrieve the `TestResult` and assert on the success and check we received 1 message as a result.

 Because the test is a success, it means that Microcks has received an `OrderEvent` on the specified topic and has validated the message